Computer Science (CPSC)

 Term(s) Typically Offered: Offered Fall & Spring Terms

 A selected prevalent computer language(s) other than those taught regularly in other Computer Science courses will be studied and used for programming.
-Topics will include data structure, control structures, data control, modularization and other features of the language.
+Topics will include data structure, control structures, modularization and other features of the language.
 Special applications, if any, of the language will be studied.
-The student is expected to have basic programming experience in at least one other language.
 For different languages, this course may be repeated for credit toward graduation, but not toward Computing major or minor.

 D Requires minimum grade of D.